owncloud-archive/documentation/admin_manual/maintenance/update.rst

 and data, and it automates updating
 :doc:`manual installations <../installation/source_installation>`.

-.. warning:: When upgrading from oC 9.0 to 9.1 with existing Calendars or Adressbooks please have a look at the :doc:`../release_notes` of oC 9.0 for important info about this migration.
+.. warning:: When upgrading from oC 9.0 to 9.1 with existing Calendars or Addressbooks please have a look at the :doc:`../release_notes` of oC 9.0 for important info about this migration.